phaidra/phaidra-admin-manual/Imageserver/Installation.md

   * instance name and
   * a secret from config

 are used to create a hash under which the image is saved on filesystem.

-When the user accesses the imageserver through the phaidra-api, the objects is checked to see if it allows read access for the calling user (or anonymous, if no credentials are provided).
-If the user has the read rights, phaidra-api uses the secret to generate the hash used for accessing the image on the imageserver and proxies the answer.
+User should access the imageserver through the phaidra-api.
+The phaidra-api checks the object for read access.
+If the object is worldwide open, no authentication is necessary.
+If user has the read rights, phaidra-api uses the secret to generate the hash used for accessing the image on the imageserver and proxies the answer.

 ```
 [user] get <pid> ---> [api] get <hash> ---> [imageserver]
 [imageserver] return <hash> ---> [api] return <pid> ---> [user]
 ```

+Attention: The response from the imageserver is not inspected.
+If it contains the hash of the image, user will be able to access this image using this hash even if he no longer has access rights.
+When changing access rights for an image, it is recommended to re-process (re-hash) it again to inavalidate access with the previous hash.
+In any case, the imageserver (if used through the phaidra-api) in principle provides 'share by url' access.
+Anyone who knows the correct hash (or server's secret) can read the image.
+Imageserver does not check authentiation or authorization.

 Two stanzas need to be configured in the phaidra-api config.
 PAF mongo db and 'imageserver':